tenacityteam/tenacity-legacy/BUILDING.md

 sudo apt-get install build-essential libavcodec-dev libavformat-dev libavutil-dev libflac++-dev libglib2.0-dev libgtk-3-dev libid3tag0-dev libjack-dev liblilv-dev libmad0-dev libmp3lame-dev libogg-dev libpng-dev portaudio19-dev libportmidi-dev libserd-dev libsndfile1-dev libsord-dev libsoundtouch-dev libsoxr-dev libsuil-dev libtwolame-dev vamp-plugin-sdk libvorbis-dev lv2-dev zlib1g-dev cmake ninja-build libjpeg-dev libtiff-dev liblzma-dev libsqlite3-dev
 ```

+Note that you may need to install `libjack-jackd2-dev` instead of `libjack-dev` if you see a package conflict involving `libjack0`.

 wxWidgets 3.1 is required but not packaged in Debian or Ubuntu.
 Refer
 to the
 [wxWidgets documentation](https://docs.wxwidgets.org/3.1/overview_cmake.html)
-for how to install it from source code.
+for how to install it from source code, or see the [previous section](#wxwidgets-from-source).
 The above package list
 includes wxWidgets' build dependencies.
 If you install wxWidgets
 somewhere other than the default /usr/local, you need to set the
 `WX_CONFIG` environment variable to the location of the `wx-config`